مقترح بالسماح للأشخاص أو الشركات بإنشاء الطرق على نفقتهم الخاصة

 وأوضحت اللائحة إذا كان الطريق يخدم مصلحة خاصة ولا يتوافق مع سياسة واستراتيجية الجهة المختصة فإن صاحب الطلب ملزم بصيانة وتشغيل الطريق على حسابه، وفي حالة عدم التزامه بذلك؛ تشكل لجنة من الجهة المختصة لبحث مدى إمكانية الاستفادة من الطريق وضمه لبرامج صيانة الطرق لدى الجهة؛ وفي حال قررت اللجنة عدم الاستفادة من هذا الطريق ولا يخدم سياسة واستراتيجية الجهة؛ وكان بقاؤه يشكل خطراً على سلامة مستخدميه بسبب عدم صيانته فيتم مخاطبة إمارة المنطقة باتخاذ الإجراءات النظامية حيال إغلاق الطريق أو إزالته على حساب صاحب الطلب.

-The Ministry of Transport and Logistics Services has proposed a draft regulation for the establishment of roads by individuals, aimed at organizing the construction and improvement of roads by individuals or companies at their own expense, ensuring compliance with approved specifications and technical conditions, guaranteeing the safety of users, preventing encroachment or harm to others, and defining responsibilities and necessary regulatory procedures to include them in road maintenance programs after receiving them according to the proper procedures.
+The Ministry of Transport and Logistics Services has presented a proposal for a draft regulation for the establishment of roads by individuals, aimed at organizing the construction and improvement of roads by individuals or companies at their own expense, ensuring compliance with approved specifications and technical conditions, guaranteeing the safety of users, preventing encroachment or harm to others, and defining responsibilities and necessary regulatory procedures to include them in road maintenance programs after they are received according to the proper protocols.

-According to the project, individuals are allowed to open roads at their own expense in accordance with the conditions stated in this regulation.
+According to the project, individuals are allowed to open roads at their own expense in accordance with the conditions set forth in this regulation.

-The proposal confirmed that if any person wishes to open an unpaved road or construct or expand a paved road at their own expense—whether the road serves a private or public interest—they must obtain approval from the primary responsible person in the relevant authority or their delegate.
+The proposal confirmed that if any individual wishes to open an unpaved road or to construct or expand a paved road at their own expense—whether the road serves a private or public interest—they must obtain approval from the primary responsible person in the relevant authority or their delegate.

-Additionally, the applicant must submit a plan detailing the route of the road to be opened or constructed, its length from start to finish, and its type (unpaved or paved), along with the nearest public road to it.
+Additionally, the applicant must submit a plan detailing the route of the road to be opened or constructed, its length from start to finish, and its type (unpaved or paved), along with clarification of the nearest public road.
 If the road to be opened or constructed is located within the urban boundary, the application should be submitted to the Ministry of Municipalities and Housing to assess its suitability for the streets and road networks approved in the structural plans for cities and villages.

 Field Study of the Application

-The proposal included the necessity of an acknowledgment from the applicant on a form prepared by the relevant authority to not claim any future expenses or compensations from the state resulting from opening the road or not completing it, and to secure the costs of execution and supervision until the entire road is completed.
+The proposal included a requirement for the applicant to acknowledge on a form prepared by the relevant authority to not claim any expenses, costs, or compensations from the state in the future resulting from the opening of the road or its incompletion, and to secure the costs of execution and supervision until the entire road is completed.

 Qualification of the Executing Contractor

-The relevant authority issues the final approval for the project to start execution and follow up on the progress of work until the road is completed and received from the contractor, with supervision by a qualified consulting office recognized by the relevant authority.
+The relevant authority issues the final approval for the project to commence execution and to monitor the progress of work until the road is completed and received from the contractor, with supervision provided by a qualified consulting office recognized by the relevant authority.

-The proposal emphasized that after the road is completed—consistent with the policy and strategy of the relevant authority—according to the specifications and conditions under which the final approval was issued, whether the road is paved or unpaved, the relevant authority will receive it and include it in its road maintenance programs, and it will become its responsibility, treated like any other roads within its jurisdiction.
+The proposal emphasized that after the completion of the road—aligned with the policy and strategy of the relevant authority—according to the specifications and conditions under which the final approval was issued, whether the road is paved or unpaved, the relevant authority will receive it and include it in its road maintenance programs, becoming its responsibility, and it will be treated like other roads that fall within its jurisdiction.

-The regulation states that if the applicant is unable to complete the road construction, the relevant authority is not obligated to complete it except according to its policy and strategy and the availability of financial allocations for that.
-After the road is received paved and complete, according to the approved specifications and designs, the funder will be granted a certificate of appreciation, and the road may be named after them.
+The regulation states that if the applicant is unable to complete the execution of the road, the relevant authority is not obligated to complete it except in accordance with its policy and strategy and the availability of financial appropriations for that.
+After the road is received as paved and complete, according to the approved specifications and designs, the funder is granted a certificate of appreciation, and the road may be named after them.

-The regulation clarifies that if the road serves a private interest and does not align with the policy and strategy of the relevant authority, the applicant is obligated to maintain and operate the road at their own expense.
-If they fail to comply, a committee from the relevant authority will be formed to examine the possibility of benefiting from the road and including it in the road maintenance programs of the authority; if the committee decides that this road is not beneficial and does not serve the policy and strategy of the authority, and its existence poses a danger to the safety of its users due to lack of maintenance, the Emirate of the region will be contacted to take the necessary legal actions regarding closing or removing the road at the applicant's expense.
+The regulation clarifies that if the road serves a private interest and does not align with the policy and strategy of the relevant authority, the applicant is obliged to maintain and operate the road at their own expense.
+If they fail to comply, a committee from the relevant authority will be formed to examine the possibility of benefiting from the road and including it in the road maintenance programs of the authority.
+If the committee decides that this road is not beneficial and does not serve the policy and strategy of the authority, and its existence poses a danger to the safety of its users due to lack of maintenance, the Emirate of the region will be contacted to take the necessary legal actions regarding the closure or removal of the road at the applicant's expense.